wakeupguruu/EdVid/README.md

 - **Video Display**: After the simulated generation, view the existing video from `/public/merged/merged.mp4`
 - **Continue/Improve**: Extend existing videos with additional content and improvements

+### Chat History & Sessions
+- **Persistent Chat History**: All conversations are saved and accessible from the sidebar
+- **Session Management**: Each chat session is automatically created and tracked
+- **Smart Navigation**: Click on any previous chat to continue the conversation
+- **New Chat Button**: Start fresh conversations with the "New Chat" button
+- **Real-time Updates**: Chat status and video generation progress are shown in real-time

 ### Video Continuation System
 - **Smart Context Tracking**: System remembers previous video content and context
 - **Database Integration**: Uses PostgreSQL to store video generation history